hypothesis/client/docs/developers/mobile.rst

       accessible from other devices on the network.
 If you have problems using the hostname, try using the IP address instead.

 #.
-Configure the "h" service to load the client from this host and start the dev
+Set the :envvar:`CLIENT_URL` environment variable to configure the "h"
-   server:
+   service to load the client from this host and start the dev server:

    .. code-block:: sh